ucc23/ucc/_clusters/collinder268.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
-    Collinder 268 is a rich, very dense object of very high C3 quality.
+    <b>Collinder 268</b> is a rich, very dense object of very high C3 quality.
+It is located at a moderate distance from the Sun, below the mid-plane.
 It is very well-studied in the literature.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 3.5